 Over the decade spanning 2016 to 2026, Bureau of Labor Statistics (BLS) data predicts total growth of at least 5% in 32 of 37 business and management occupations across the US.
 The highest growth will be for market analysts and marketing specialists, at 22.8% over ten years, with financial managers coming in second at 18.7%.

 Colorado’s economy has generally tracked that of the nation as a whole but has recovered faster than average since the Great Recession.
-Its unemployment rate currently sits at an amazingly low 2.7%, well below the US average of 4% at the time of writing.
+Its unemployment rate currently sits at an amazingly low 2.7%, well below the US average of 4% at writing.
 About 237,000 people were employed in the business and management sector in Colorado in 2016.
 The largest subgroup was general and operations managers at 41,560, followed closely by business operations specialists at 40,580.

-According to BLS data, Colorado ranked 13th among the 50 states and the District of Columbia for overall average annual wage across all occupations in 2016 at $65,685, well above the national average of $57,617.
+According to BLS data, Colorado ranked 13th among the 50 states and the District of Columbia for the overall average annual wage across all occupations in 2016 at $65,685, well above the national average of $57,617.
 Business and management occupations had a weighted average annual salary of around $98,000 that year.
 As in most states, chief executives were the highest-paid category at $205,000.
 Most management positions fell between $110,000 and $170,000.
-The lowest-paid of the groups for which we have data was meeting and event planners at $47,570.
+The lowest-paid of the groups for which we have data where meeting and event planners at $47,570.
 (An average salary figure was not available for agents and business managers of artists, performers, and athletes.)

 |Accountants and Auditors||13-2011||34,540||$38||$79,300||10.0%|